reconbot/arc-plugin-esbuild/README.md

 application manifest**.
 If you run this plugin before another plugin that creates Lambdas, then the Lambda function code from the plugin will not be bundled.

-### Mixing and Matching JS and TS `entryFile`
+### Mixing and Matching JS and TS

-Mixing and matching JS and TS index files wont work.
-The `entryFile` must be the same for all functions.
+Mixing and matching JS and TS index files will work!.
+The `entryFilePattern` will need to be adjusted to match js files eg `index.{ts,tsx,js,jsx}`